 There will be no makeup exams or quizzes.
-We will replace your lowest major exam score with the final exam score, but your lowest score does not include any 0-score due to simply not taking any major exam(s).
 You may provide a doctor's note or a legitimate reason, like attending a university competition, to replace a 0-score.

 Plagiarism and Academic Misconduct

 Collaboration on studio problems and homework assignments is permitted and encouraged.
 Collaboration on exams is not.